sbbosco/pywebviewx/README.md

 The latest versions of the Webview2 SDK (88.0.674.0) will not work with the current *WebView2 Runtime* (86.0.622.63) or *Edge Beta* (87.0.664.24).
 The .Net DLLs are only included in the prelease versions.

+**Update:** The latest Webview2 SDK version 1.0.674-prerelease appears to work with the Runtime and Edge Beta, even though the release notes state that the minimum browser version needs to be at least 88.0.674.0.

 **Webview2 SDK Release Notes** https://docs.microsoft.com/en-us/microsoft-edge/webview2/releasenotes

 **Known Issues**